JSBSim-Team/jsbsim/README.md

 ---

 # Introduction

 JSBSim is a multi-platform, general purpose object-oriented Flight Dynamics Model (FDM) written in C++.
 The FDM is essentially the physics & math model that defines the movement of an aircraft, rocket, etc., under the forces and moments applied to it using the various control mechanisms and from the forces of nature.
-JSBSim can be run in a standalone batch mode flight simulator (no graphical displays) for testing and study, or integrated with [FlightGear](https://www.flightgear.org/) or other flight simulator.
+JSBSim can be run in a standalone batch mode flight simulator (no graphical displays a.k.a. console mode) for testing and study, or integrated with [FlightGear](https://www.flightgear.org/) or other flight simulator.

 Features include:

 * Nonlinear 6 DoF (Degree of Freedom)